Tag: Barry Sheerman

 The below Parliamentary question was asked by Barry Sheerman on 2016-10-17.

-To ask the Secretary of State for Education, what assessment she has made of the potential effect of changes to tuition fees on the breadth of course provision offered by universities.
+To ask the Secretary of State for Education, what recent estimate her Department has made of the proportion of children entering secondary education who are unable to read.

 • Barry Sheerman – 2015 Parliamentary Question to the Department for Business, Innovation and Skills